EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 #Stopping postgres ... done
 ```

-To run docker-compose stop a single service, simply place the
-service name at the end.
+To execute docker-compose stop a only to a service just put the name of the service at the end.

 ```bash
 docker-compose stop servicio